michaelgermini/JavaStud/src/collection/README.md

 - **EnumMap**: When you have enum keys (much faster than HashMap)
 - **IdentityHashMap**: When you need identity-based key comparison
 - **Properties**: When you need configuration management
+- **ConcurrentSkipListMap**: When you need a thread-safe sorted map with navigation methods
+- **DelayQueue**: When you need to process items after specific delays or TTL functionality

 ## 📊 Performance Characteristics